I. Outlook

 - Avalanche9000 Upgrade

-Avalanche announced the Avalanche9000 upgrade, expected to reduce Layer 1 deployment costs by 99.9% and lower C-chain transaction fees by 25 times.
+Avalanche announced the Avalanche9000 upgrade, expected to reduce Layer 1 deployment costs by 99.9% and decrease C-chain transaction fees by 25 times.
 This upgrade aims to enhance the network's applications in tokenized assets, DeFi, gaming, and more.

 - N1 Blockchain Mainnet Launching Soon